 Whilst the government are targeting a high proportion of students to qualify for the Ebacc, the school does not insist on students fulfilling the complete Ebacc qualification, but should you wish to qualify you should choose a language and a humanities subject.

-As a school, we do strongly recommend that students on Pathway 1 to select both a language and a humanities subject.
+As a school, we do encourage students on Pathway 2 to select either a language or a humanities subject or both.
 The language could come from a subject studied outside of school (Arabic, Urdu, Punjabi, Turkish, Russian etc)